 There are many parts of a roof and dozens of materials to make each part.
 As a homeowner, you may find it overwhelming to choose suitable roofing materials, so we are here to give you a start.

 In this article, our roofing experts describe the critical components of a pitched roof, including the roles they play and how they protect your home.
-It will help you understand which roof components and materials are the right fit for your home.
+It will help you understand which roofing components and materials are the right fit for your home.

 The first roof component is its structural foundation- the wooden framework called roof sheathing or decking.